ropensci/rnoaa/.github/CONTRIBUTING.md

 * Push up to your account
 * Submit a pull request to home base at `ropensci/rnoaa`

+Note: Continuous integration checks may fail because secret tokens for the NCDC API are not available in PR's.
+Don't worry about these failures UNLESS they are clearly due to code in your PR.

 ### Also, check out our [discussion forum](https://discuss.ropensci.org)

+### Email

+Do not email.
+Open an issue.